mvinci12/Truss-Program/README.md

 # Truss-Program
 Designed a MATLAB program that calculates and determines the tension and compression in each member, load/cost ratio, and the maximum weight a truss can hold, given a user's truss in the form of multiple matrices.

+The input file consists of 7 matrices.
+Matrix C defines the truss.
+The rows are the joints and the columns are the members of the truss.
+In my input file, you can see that member 1 is connected to joints 1 and 4 and member 2 is connected to joints 1 and 2 and so on and this is due to the placement of the 1's in the matrix.
+Sx are the external forces in the x direction.
+Sy are the external forces in the y direction, again with the rows being the joints.
+Matrix X is the length in the x direction of each joint from the origin, usually the bottom left of the truss.
+Matrix Y is the distance of each joint from the origin in the y-direction.
+Matrix L is the weight on the truss and on which joint it is on.
+The first 5 "joints" in this matrix is the x direction that is why the 32 oz in my input file is on the 7th index meaning the vertical weight is on joint 2.
+Matrix Ldead is the same structure as L but Ldead contains the weight of the truss itself.
+These matrices get saved and then loaded from the Output.m file.

+My explanation of the output file is within the comments of the file.